CVE-2025-61765

 Overview

 A remote code execution vulnerability (CVE-2025-61765) was discovered in python-socketio versions prior to 5.14.0.
-The vulnerability affects multi-server deployments where attackers can execute arbitrary Python code through malicious pickle deserialization if they gain access to the message queue used for internal server communications.
-The vulnerability was disclosed on October 3, 2025, affecting versions >= 0.8.0 and < 5.14.0 (GitHub Advisory).
+The vulnerability affects multi-server deployments where attackers can execute arbitrary Python code through malicious pickle deserialization if they have gained access to the message queue used for internal server communications.
+The issue was disclosed on October 3, 2025, and affects versions from 0.8.0 to versions before 5.14.0 (GitHub Advisory).

 Technical details